 Finalizing a foster adoption generally takes much longer than finalizing other types of adoptions.
 In foster adoption, termination of parental rights may not happen for several months, or even, in extreme cases, years.
 After a child’s parents’ rights are terminated, there will be a time period during which the child will remain in the custody of the state.
 During this time, you may still need to ask permission from the state to travel out of state, cut a child’s hair, or make other decisions regarding the child.
 Again, it is important to learn what you can and cannot do as pre-adoptive parents.

-In International Adoption, you will finalize adoption in your child’s original country, and may need to re-adopt in your own state.
-In addition, there are citizenship matters to consider.
+In International Adoption, you will finalize the adoption in your child’s original country and may need to re-adopt in your own state.
+Also, there are citizenship matters to consider.
 Effective April 2008, when an international adoption is completed in a country that has ratified the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption, children under the age of 18 automatically acquire citizenship when they enter the United States on an IH-3 visa.

 For more information about visas and citizenship processes, see the US Department of State, Bureau of Consular Affairs, Intercountry Adoption website.

 After the child arrives in the US, different states have different laws concerning recognizing the adoption.
 Your agency should be able to help you determine the laws in your state.
 If not, consult a knowledgeable adoption attorney in your state.
 Even if your state recognizes an international adoption, many adoption professionals recommend that you re-adopt your child in your state.
 This affords you an extra measure of protection.

 After you finalize any adoption, you will apply for a new, amended birth certificate for your child.
 In many cases, you will also apply for a Social Security number (SSN).
 You will definitely want to obtain a Social Security card in your child’s legal name.
 But that, I believe, is yet another post.